fabiodao/fabiodao/README.md

 # 💫 About Me:
-Currently working on LiDAR data compression
+Currently working on LiDAR data compression.

 ## 🌐 Socials: